privacyguides/privacyguides.org/docs/video-streaming.en.md

 !!! warning

-    Invidious does not proxy the video streams by default.
+    Invidious does not proxy video streams by default.
 Videos watched through Invidious will still make direct connections to Google's servers (e.g. `googlevideo.com`); however, some instances support video proxying.
 This can be enabled by adding `&local=true` to the URL.

 !!! tip